ipdk-io/networking-recipe/README.md

 It is the successor to P4-OVS.

 - also called the IPDK Networking Recipe
-- formally known as P4-OVS Split Architecture
+- formerly known as P4-OVS Split Architecture

 P4 Control Plane modularizes P4-OVS and reduces coupling between its components, making the code easier to maintain and more suitable for